davi-canuto/agenor-cli/README.md

 ## `agenor init`

-Init JSON form to create your portifolio..
+Init JSON form to create your portfolio.

 ```
 USAGE